gusutabopb/aioinflux/README.rst

     client = AsyncInfluxDBClient(db='db1')  # instantiate client
     client.db = 'db2'  # switch database

-Beaware that differently from some NoSQL databases (such as MongoDB), InfluxDB requires that a databases is explicitly created (by using the
+Beware that differently from some NoSQL databases (such as MongoDB), InfluxDB requires that a databases is explicitly created (by using the
 |CREATE DATABASE|_ query) before doing any operations on it.